 Some people believe that starting solids will help their baby sleep better at night.
 While I do think this one is debatable, I can tell you that solids did not improve sleep at all in our house.
 In fact, as I work on my training as a certified breastfeeding counselor I have been taught that the idea that solids will help a baby to sleep better is really just an old myth.
 Formula babies will sometimes sleep better than breastfed babies because breast milk digests quicker than formula, but so far there is really no evidence to back up the idea that solids will help a baby to sleep better.
 But hey, desperate times call for desperate measures so I totally understand trying anything!

 These are just a few of things that I have learned about choosing whether or not to do cereals and oatmeal.
 I started my baby off with butternut squash followed by avocado.
 We never had a need for the grains and in fact during a time of desperation I picked up at box of infant oatmeal to see if my baby would indeed sleep better.
 Here's what happened: she slept okay the first night and then the next several nights she had what was a clear belly ache.
 This was around seven months of age and I quickly realized that it was indeed the oatmeal causing the belly ache (as well as constipation).
 I think in total my daughter received oatmeal four times.

 While I'm not saying you shouldn't do cereal or oatmeal, I am saying that there are reasons not to.
-Sometimes there are reasons to do it when baby may need to gain or has reflux (although there are probably other methods for that as well).
+Sometimes there are reasons to do it when baby may need to gain weight or has reflux (although there are probably other methods for that as well).
 I definitely think this is a decision that is just based on your preference and beliefs.
 While the research shows that the grains are not good for baby, I think there is still quite a bit to learn on the topic.
 Try reading up on it and asking your pediatrician about it.
 If your baby has healthy iron levels, I say go for the veggies!